marcusthierfelder/evolve/README.md

 calculates the righthandsides and pass it to the library.
 Then you can integrate.
 An simple output routine for vtk is included.

+there is also a vtk and a netcdf output routine ... very rudimental

 example
 =======
 advection_1d:
-    advection equation which outputs ascii files (can be ploted with ygraph)
+    advection equation which outputs ascii files
+    (can be ploted with ygraph and ncview)

 lorenz
-    simple lorenz model
+    simple lorenz model (0d)